Insider Tips to Improve Your Chances of Success in Applying for SSDI or SSI, or in Appealing a Denial Letter

 Tip 3: Submit Any Medical Evidence You Have At The Initial Application

-The next tip to maximize your chance of winning disability is to submit any medical records you may have in your possession.
+The next tip to maximize your chance of winning disability is to submit any medical records you possess.
 For example, if you have x-ray reports, MRIs, CT scans, EKG reports, etc., you should submit these to the Social Security representative handling your application.
 You do not have to go out and gather your medical records.
 Social Security is supposed to do that.
-However, you may as well submit copies of any records you do have in your possession.
+However, you may as well submit copies of any documents you do have in your possession.

 Tip 4: Identify All of Your Medical Conditions in Your Application

-You should identify all of the medical conditions you have when you apply for Social Security disability, even conditions you believe are relatively minor.
+You should identify all the medical conditions you have when applying for Social Security disability, even conditions you believe are relatively minor.
 This is important because Social Security will look at all of your conditions in combination to determine your overall limitations or level of impairment.

-For example, even if your neck or back is your biggest medical problem, you may have a number of other medical conditions that further limit you.
-Many people with a significant pain problem are depressed due to the amount of pain they are in all the time.
-The pain may also be so distracting that it limits your attention and concentration.
-Each of these other conditions (depression, memory and concentration) by themselves might not be that limiting.
-However, when combined with the neck or back problems may add up to total disability.
-Some conditions commonly left out by disability applicants include: obesity, high blood pressure, asthma, depression, anxiety, diabetes, migraine headaches, and sleep difficulties.
+For example, even if your neck or back is your biggest medical problem, you may have other medical conditions that further limit you.
+Many people with significant pain problems are depressed due to the amount of pain they are in all the time.
+The pain may also be so distracting that it limits attention and concentration.
+Each of these other conditions (depression, memory, and concentration) by themselves might not be that limiting.
+However, when combined with neck or back problems, it may add up to total disability.
+Some conditions commonly left out by disability applicants include obesity, high blood pressure, asthma, depression, anxiety, diabetes, migraine headaches, and sleep difficulties.

 Tip 5: Keep Your Attorney Up to Date

-If you have hired an attorney to represent you in your claim, you should stay in touch with him or her and check in on your case every couple of months.
-Some lawyers handle large case loads and your constant contact with your attorney will assure that your case is up to date.
-It is not necessary for you to call every day or even every week.
-As your representative should have explained to you, Social Security Disability cases can take a long time – up to two years in Florida – and, therefore, an update every couple of months or so should ensure your case is current and up to date.
-If you do not have a lawyer, then you should call Social Security with the same frequency.
+If you have hired an attorney to represent you in your claim, you should stay in touch with them and check in on your case every couple of months.
+Some lawyers handle large caseloads, and your constant contact with your attorney will ensure that your case is up to date.
+You don’t need to call every day or even every week.
+As your representative should have explained, Social Security Disability cases can take a long time – up to two years in Florida – and, therefore, an update every couple of months or so should ensure your case is current and up to date.
+You should call Social Security with the same frequency if you do not have a lawyer.

-Tip 6: You May Need to Obtain Your Own Medical Records
+Tip 6: You May Need to Obtain Your Medical Records

-If your lawyer or Social Security itself is having trouble obtaining medical information from your doctors, then you should take it upon yourself to get whatever medical information is required.
+If your lawyer or the Social Security Administration is having trouble obtaining medical information from your doctors, you should take it upon yourself to get the required medical information.
 Doctors’ offices and their medical records departments are very busy.
-Providing records or filling out forms often takes a back seat to actually treating patients.
+Providing records or filling out forms often takes a back seat to treating patients.
 That being said, when a doctor’s patient asks the doctor for a copy of the patient’s medical records, the doctor’s office will usually provide them pretty quickly.
 However, many doctors will want to conduct a complete examination before they fill out an RFC form for you.

 Tip 7: Appeal A Denial Letter Immediately

-One of the best tips to help with Social Security Disability is to appeal a denial immediately.
-This is important because there are set time limits to appeal.
-If you do not appeal in time you may have to start the whole process over and this could cost you both time and past due benefits (money)!
+One of the best tips for helping with Social Security Disability is to appeal a denial immediately.
+This is important because there are set time limits for appeals.
+If you do not appeal in time, you may have to start the whole process over, and this could cost you both time and past-due benefits (money!).

 If you need help with an initial application for SSDI or SSI, or if you need help with the appeal of a denial letter, the Ortiz Law Firm can help.
-Located in Pensacola, Florida, our law firm represents clients statewide throughout Florida.
+Our law firm is located in Pensacola, Florida, and represents clients throughout Florida and nationwide.
 Nick Ortiz has successfully helped hundreds of clients receive Social Security Disability benefits.
-He has extensive experience in SSI and SSDI claims and has a proven record of success.
-If you would like Ortiz Law Firm to represent you, please call (888) 321-8131.
+He has extensive experience in SSI and SSDI claims and has a proven success record.
+If you want Ortiz Law Firm to represent you, please call (888) 321-8131.